VishvaaDarshan/Blog-Generation/README.md

 To run the code in this repository, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository on to your local machine:

    ```bash
    git clone https://github.com/your-username/llama2-blog-generation.git